 - Take a copy of a random few email messages open a ticket with our support team and provide the email content inside the ticket for us to analyse.

-NOTE: Whilst there is no human intervention in our anti-spam process and no human will ever see the content of the emails being sent we do record the message IDs of each email sent, the destination it was being sent to, the time and date and the score we assigned it.
+There is no human intervention in our anti-spam process.
+First2Host records message IDs.
+The destination it was being sent too.
+The time and date plus the score we assigned it.

 You can now unblock port 25 from your control panel if your server is located in Canada or France.
-Hit “Manage IPs” then click the cog next to the ip address that has had its port 25 blocked.
-Click Unblock and then the block will be removed.
+Hit “Manage IPs”.
+Click the cog next to the IP address that has had its port 25 blocked.

-If you continue to send spam and remove the block from your control panel too many times port 25 will become permanently blocked and can not be removed
+If you continue to send spam and remove the block from your control panel.
+Port 25 will become permanently blocked and can not be removed

 Can you whitelist me?

-If you have checked and found that the Message-IDs are from your legitimate email, you should then ensure that your email messages comply with the RFC and the Best Practices indicated below.
+You should then ensure that your email messages comply with the RFC.
+And the Best Practices indicated below.
 If they do comply, you can inform us by sending a sample of your email (including header).
-Our technical support team will then assist you with the next steps.
-Simply open a support ticket or respond to the ticket that’s been opened for you.
+Open a ticket from your client area and provide a sample of the emails to the support team.

 RFC and Best Practices

 RFCs (Request For Comments) are documents intended to describe technical aspects of the internet.
-They are produced and published by the IETF (Internet Engineering Task Force), a group which basically produces and defines standards.
+RFC’s produced and published by the IETF.
+(Internet Engineering Task Force).
+Thay produce and defines standards.

-Best practices are recommended methods which are often based on these documents and are intended to advise you on the best way to proceed.
-In this instance, this means the basic rules to follow so that your emails are not marked as spam.
+As so, best practices are recommended methods.
+But best practices are intended to advise you on the best way to proceed.
+In this instance, this means the basic rules to follow.

-If your outgoing email volume is over 100 emails per hour, you are advised to:
+And, should your outgoing email volume be over 100 emails per hour we advise that you;

 - reserve an IP block dedicated solely to email usage

-- provide an ‘abuse’ address on this block in order to receive complaints
+- An ‘abuse’ address on this block in order to receive complaints

 - configure reverses on all IPs correctly

-Avoid using spammer keywords in your emails such as “buy” and “last chance”, and avoid capital letters, impersonal subjects, exclamation marks, and % discounts.
+Because you should control the amount you of mail you send, we advise you also avoid using spamvertized keywords in your emails such as “buy” and “last chance”.
+Avoid capital letters, impersonal subjects, exclamation marks, and % discounts.
 Don’t forget to provide an unsubscribe link for people who have not requested to receive your email or who believe it to be illegitimate.

 FBL – Feedback Loop

-This system will enable you to follow up on feedback provided by some internet service providers directly, informing you that their users have marked your message as illicit, and that it has thus been classified as spam.
-This will enable you to interact with these ISPs directly concerning your reputation.
+Feedback loops enable you to follow up on feedback provided by some internet service providers directly.
+Informing you that their users have marked your message as illicit.
+Thus classified as spam.
+As a result, this will enable you to interact with these ISPs directly concerning your reputation.
 Some FBLs: